 - (1) State mineral leases after award, e.g. amendment, transfer of interest, release. - (2) State agency mineral leases after award.
 The respective state agency must be contacted for any post-award procedures, e.g. amendment, transfer of interest, release. - (3) The acquisition of any other type of agreement involving the administration and supervision of the state of Louisiana's proprietary interest in minerals, e.g. exclusive geophysical agreement, non-exclusive seismic permit, operating agreement, deferred gas production agreement, unitization agreement, or consent letter. - (4) The acquisition of rights that are incidental to, but may not be covered by, or may be required or desired in addition to, a state mineral lease.
 Such rights include those secured under a right of way, surface/subsurface lease (e.g. for a salt water disposal well), subsurface agreement (e.g. for directional drilling), or surface lease with subsurface agreement (e.g. for directional drilling).
 For acquisition of such rights, individuals are referred to the State Land Office, Division of Administration.
-As a reference, see www.state.la.us/slo/sloforms.htm.
+As a reference, see the official website of State Land Office, Division of Administration.